 For all the prices and options visit www.pc.gc.ca, select Alberta as the Province, then the National Park (Banff, Jasper).

 You’ll find very limited accommodation options when visiting the Icefields Parkway in the winter.
 You should instead stay either in Jasper, Lake Louise, Banff, or further afield and drive in (or through).
 Start your search on booking.com for lots of places to stay.

 The summer and warmer months are often some of the most popular times to drive the Icefields Parkway.
 For that reason make sure you find and book your accommodation as soon as possible.

 The Canadian Rockies is home to a large amount of wildlife.
-During your visit some of the animals you may get to see includes wolfs, elks, coyotes, bighorn sheeps, mountain goats, moose and caribou.
+During your visit, some of the animals you may get to see includes wolfs, elks, coyotes, bighorn sheep, mountain goats, moose and caribou.

 For lots of wildlife safety tips follow the recommendations from Parks Canada on www.pc.gc.ca.

 Here are some tips and general info when driving along the Icefields Parkway.